AyrtonB/JAPSI/site/content/_index.md

 sectors:
   heading: Our Sectors
   image: img/nicholas-doherty-ponbhdyofom-unsplash-2-large.jpg
-  text: "JAPSI has deep expertise across several sectors and services, including:
+  text: "JAPSI has deep renewables expertise, including: offshore wind, sub-sea
-    offshore wind, sub-sea cabling, and the built-environment."
+    cabling, and the built-environment."
 services:
   heading: Our Services
   image: img/expertise_bkgd.jpg
-  text: "JAPSI has deep expertise across several sectors and services, including:
-    offshore wind, sub-sea cabling, and the built-environment."
+  text: >
+    JAPSI services, range from conceptual design, detailed engineering and construction, into commissioning, operations and maintenance and life extension.

+    We work with operators, shareholders and contractors.
 recruitment:
   heading: Recruitment
   text: >-